worthmine/Text-Password-AutoMigration/README.md

 1\. use this module

-2\. replace periodically the hashes in your DB.
+2\. replace the hashes in your DB periodically.

 ## Constructor and initialization